 If you're looking for an Oil-Free Vegan Pesto that doesn't skimp on flavor and richness, then I have a solution for you.
-This healthy pesto recipe substitutes nutritional yeast for the parmesan and aquafaba for the oil.
+This lower-calorie pesto recipe substitutes nutritional yeast for the parmesan and aquafaba for the oil.
 Bump up the nutrition with spinach and the brightness with lemon juice, and you have an absolutely decadent vegan pesto.

 I've got big love for pesto--it's so bright and flavorful!
 And it tastes amazing on pasta, pizza, bread, veggies--just about anything, really.
 But while it's a no-brainer for most vegans to swap out nutritional yeast for the parmesan, figuring out how to make a rich and delicious pesto without oil left me in a bit of a pickle.